PForet/PForet.github.io/_posts/2019-01-05-preparing-computer-science-interviews.md

 - [Dijkstra](https://www.hackerrank.com/challenges/dijkstrashortreach/problem)
 - [Finding the number of subgraphs](https://www.hackerrank.com/challenges/torque-and-development/problem) (you can look at the editorial to get a hint at this one, only knowing the implementation is useful)

-With only these 3 problems, you should be good to go for 99% of the graphs problems (Fund3's most difficult coding questions boiled down to a simple BFS)
+With only these 3 problems, you should be good to go for 99% of the graphs problems.

 If you have more time, [Kruskal’s](https://www.geeksforgeeks.org/?p=26604) and [Prim's](https://www.geeksforgeeks.org/prims-minimum-spanning-tree-mst-greedy-algo-5/) are good to know and can be useful, but they are for more for competitors in my opinion and would not be tested in interviews at all.